-Explore how your faith fits your practice as a nurse.
+We recognize that earning your BSN is more than a time investment.
+That's why our RN-BSN online program is one of the most affordable available!
 Northwestern’s distinctive faith-based BSN curriculum focuses on promoting individual, family and community health, wholeness and peace, as well as advocating for social justice and healthy environments in leadership roles.

 It's the Northwestern difference.

-Your BSN clinical requirements will be tailored to your schedule.
+Your BSN practice experiences will be tailored to your schedule.
 Most can be completed at your workplace and enable you to explore other areas of nursing and leadership.
 Practicum hours are integrated into courses through digital simulation.

 RN-BSN nursing courses (22 credits)